dinerojs/rfcs/0001-dinerojs-v2.md

 ##### Integers & BigInts

-Dinero.js v1 uses integers for `amount` (though the `number` primitive), and this shouldn't change, but Dinero.js v2 should also allow for `bigint` [as soon as the proposal goes to stage 4](https://tc39.es/proposal-bigint/).
+Dinero.js v1 uses integers for `amount` (through the `number` primitive), and this shouldn't change, but Dinero.js v2 should also allow for `bigint` [as soon as the proposal goes to stage 4](https://tc39.es/proposal-bigint/).

 In the meantime, and to support environments with no `bigint` support, Dinero.js v2 should let users provide their own `Calculator`.
 This way, they can use whatever library they want and map the calculator functions.
 This behavior should be made available through a Dinero factory, so it doesn't "pollute" the API.